 In fact, there can be a number of challenges that can be worth knowing about before you set off on a grand tour.

-Here are just five things that no-one will tell you about travelling in an RV.
+Here are just five things that no one will tell you about traveling in an RV.

 Being Able to Park Up Anywhere Isn’t as Convenient as it Seems